 As with many of the racetams, Phenylpiracetam can cause headaches because it boosts the use of acetylcholine in your brain.
 Choline supplements like Alpha GPC or CDP-Choline can help you avoid this side effect.

 Tolerance is a problem with Phenylpiracetam and builds rather quickly.
-Used to often, it will soon lose its effects.
+It will soon lose its effects if used in excess.
 So try using Phenylpiracetam only when you need extra cognitive power, or before a workout.
 Or try cycling it one week on and one week off to avoid tolerance.